 - 1. Title: The title of your poster should draw your audience's attention to the aspect(s) of your internship experience that you want to highlight in your exhibit.
 Do you want to focus on the genres that you wrote?
 The type of organization in which you worked?
 The rhetorical purposes of the documents that you wrote for the organization? - 2.
 Brief description of the organization where you interned. - 3.
 Brief description of your internship experience.
-You could address these types of issues: - the variety of tasks that you did, both writing and non-writing; - the amount of material that you produced; - the kinds of materials that you produced; and - the process through which you produced these materials (e.g., what kinds of research you did and where you did research, whom you worked with, who gave you feedback, how many drafts you produced of most documents, how long you worked on most projects). - 4.
-2-3 professional writing documents that illustrate your internship experience. - 5.
+You could address these types of issues: - the variety of tasks that you did, both writing and non-writing; - the amount of material that you produced; - the kinds of materials that you produced; and - the process through which you produced these materials (e.g., what kinds of research you did and where you did research, who you worked with, who gave you feedback, how many drafts you produced of most documents, how long you worked on most projects).

+- 4. 2-3 professional writing documents that illustrate your internship experience. - 5.
 Your analysis of each document. - 6.
 Visuals: You could incorporate your organization's logo into your poster presentation.
-Or, if you have some interesting analysis to provide of your workspace and what it signals about the role of the professional writer within that space or the role of writing within the organization, you might consider adding a photograph of that space.
-Finally, treat your professional writing documents as visual components of the poster, and consider ways to add visual interest to your poster through these documents, whether that be through showing editorial markup on drafts, highlighting key aspects of a document's design, or adding break-out boxes that enlarge a central passage of the text.
+Or, if you have some interesting analysis to provide of your workspace and what it signals about the role of the professional writer within that space or the role of writing within the organizations, you might consider adding a photograph of that space.